kaltinril/pythonTeaching/assignments/classes/part3/readme.md

      - This should update the position using the velocity.
 To do this add both together, then update the position with the result.
 1. Create a class method in bullet called `draw`.
    - If the bullet is visible and active.
-     - Print out the position and Velocity values.
+     - Print out the following all on one line:
+       - Type of bullet:
+         - bullet, plain_bullet, laser, missile, machine_gun
+       - Position
+       - Velocity
+     - example:  Bullet 100, 100, 3, 5
+     - example:  Laser 200, 100, 1, 2
 1. Create a class method in bullet called `destroy`.
    - This method will change **self.active** and **self.visible** to `False`.
 1. Create a class method in bullet called `apply_damage`.